Vaimaster/Art-Unveiled-Enhancing-Access-to-Arts-for-the-Visually-Impaired-A.U.E.B./README.md

 In order to execute this model using your own images, you need to create a directory **_/content/drive/MyDrive/all_data_final/images_** and **_/content/drive/MyDrive/all_data_final/labels_** which will be in a **_YOLO_** format.

-> In the detect/tune folder, there are the weights of the best and the last model that was tuned.
-The best_hyperparameters.yaml file contains all the tuned hyperparameters and the rest files are some plots which indicate how the tuning process took place.
+<li>In the detect/tune folder, there are:
+ <li>the weights of the best and the last model that was tuned. </li>
+ <li>The best_hyperparameters.yaml file contains all the tuned hyperparameters</li>
+ <li>the rest files are some plots which indicate how the tuning process took place.</li></li>